To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 - And, stronger muscles and tendons = improved joint stability

-- We also see increased muscle stiffness and improved energy return
+- We also see increased muscle stiffness which can lead to improved energy return

-As with running efficiency, hill sprints improve running speed on a number of levels:
+As with running efficiency, they improve running speed on a number of levels:

 Firstly, running fast is all about strength, power, and co-ordinated movements.

-In this regard, hill sprints make for stronger more powerful muscles and muscle fibres.
+In this regard, hill sprints improve the strength of your muscles and muscle fibres.
 Meaning that your muscles can generate more force with each contraction.
+And your muscles also become more efficient at generating force.

 But, here’s the thing: this doesn’t just make you faster when sprinting, it actually improves endurance running as well.
-And here’s why…the faster your maximum running speed, the easier it is to run at slower speeds.
+Why is that?
+Put simply, the faster your maximum running speed, the easier it is to run at slower speeds.

-Secondly, hill sprints improve neuromuscular co-ordination – essentially, the level of co-ordination between our brain and muscles.
+Secondly, they improve neuromuscular co-ordination – essentially, the level of co-ordination between our brain and muscles.
 This improves both the efficiency and speed of muscular contractions.
+It also improves the level of co-ordination between groups of muscles such as your calves, quads, hamstrings, glutes and hip flexors.

-In addition, we also see an increase in muscle stiffness, which increases our ability to store and use elastic energy.
+In addition, we also see an increase in muscle stiffness, which increases your muscle and tendons ability to store and use elastic energy.
+Again this is an important for exercise efficiency.

 Ok, so now you’re ready to give hill sprints a try.

-Quickly, before we start, here’s a few points to help you get the most from these sessions.
-So, I’ve mentioned a few of these already, but they’re really important, so I’m going to reinforce these key points.
+Before we take a closer look, here’s a few points to help you get the most from these sessions.

 #1 Always include a good warm up

-- Include some easy running prior to the accelerations.
+- Include some low intensity running prior to the accelerations.

 - Run approximately 4-5 x 6-10second accelerations.